-Toolkits, Guides and Policies
+Toolkits, Guides and Policies for Employers

-These guides are intended to provide practical guidance to support you in supporting your team, and should be read in conjunction with any internal policies or guidelines in existence in your organisation, and/or guidance from your HR/Personnel team.
+These guides for employers are intended to provide practical guidance to support you in supporting your team, and should be read in conjunction with any internal policies or guidelines in existence in your organisation, and/or guidance from your HR/Personnel team.

 This checklist is intended to help you review the policies, processes and supporting materials that you have put in place to support parents and carers in your workplace.
 It is not intended to be an exhaustive list of all the areas for consideration, but should provide a basic framework and starting point.